Ngũ Hành Sơn

-The Ngũ Hành Sơn (Ngũ Hành Sơn, Chữ Hán: 五行山; lit. "five elements mountains"), also known in English as Marble Mountain are a cluster of five marble and limestone hills located in Ngũ Hành Sơn District, south of Da Nang city in Vietnam.
+The Ngũ Hành Sơn (Ngũ Hành Sơn, Chữ Hán: 五行山; lit. "five elements mountains"), also known in English as the Marble Mountains, are a cluster of five marble and limestone hills located in Ngũ Hành Sơn District, south of Da Nang city in Vietnam.
 The five mountains are named after the five elements: Kim (metal), Thủy (water), Mộc (wood), Hỏa (fire) and Thổ (earth).

 All of the mountains have cave entrances and numerous tunnels, and it is possible to climb to the summit of Mount Thủy.
 Several Buddhist sanctuaries can also be found within the mountains, making this a tourist destination.

 The area is known for stone sculpture making and stone-cutting crafts.
 Direct rock extraction from the mountains was banned recently.
 Materials are now being transported from quarries in Quảng Nam Province.

 Marble Mountains was officially given the National Special Relic certificate by the Ministry of Culture, Sports and Tourism on January 20, 2019.